How to Write a Show Stop Procedure for Outdoor Events

 Meet Your Mentor

-Hey!
-I’m Rachella — founder of Event Kit and an Event Consultant with 25+ years of experience running world-class festivals and public events.
-I created Event Kit because I knew there had to be a smarter, less overwhelming way to plan pro-level events.
+Hi, I’m Rachella — founder of Event Kit, and an Event Consultant with 25+ years of experience running world-class festivals and public events.
+I started Event Kit because I knew there had to be a better way.
+These are the tools and tips I wish I’d had when I was starting out, and now I’m sharing them with you.

 EVENT KIT LIBRARY